Respect, Opportunity, Achievement, Diversity

-In November 2020, the Enterprise Holdings Foundation pledged $55 million over five years to organizations that advance social and racial equity in the communities where the company operates.
-Donations made under the new Enterprise Holdings ROAD Forward initiative will encompass three racial equity gaps that need urgent attention:
+In November 2020, the Enterprise Holdings Foundation pledged $55 million over five years to organizations that advance social and racial equity in communities where the company operates.
+Donations made under the Enterprise Holdings ROAD Forward initiative encompass three racial equity gaps that need urgent attention:

-Through four distinct partnerships, the Enterprise Holdings ROAD Forward initiative will bring meaningful impact to local youth and families in the following ways:
+Through four distinct partnerships, the Enterprise Holdings ROAD Forward initiative brings meaningful impact to local youth and families in the following ways:

 - Youth health and wellness: Support for Girls Inc. will continue their mission to help all girls grow up “strong, smart, and bold” by funding work to assess and refine the organization’s proven Social and Emotional Learning frameworks that address racial injustice and inequities.
 Then, putting the updated framework into action with education, training and mentorship facilitated through affiliate programs.

-Additionally, Enterprise Holdings ROAD Forward will invest $35 million to Enterprise’s 70+ global operating teams over the next five years, empowering employees to identify the most pressing issues in their communities related to the program’s three focus areas and support the local organizations best equipped to address them.
+Additionally, Enterprise Holdings ROAD Forward is investing $35 million to Enterprise’s 70+ global operating teams over five years, empowering employees to identify the most pressing issues in their communities related to the program’s three focus areas and support the local organizations best equipped to address them.
 In many cases, this funding will strengthen and expand local efforts already underway in the form of employee volunteerism, in-kind donations and the like.

-In conjunction with the Enterprise Holdings ROAD Forward initiative, the Foundation pledged an additional $65 million to Enterprise Fill Your Tank, a program launched in 2016 to address food insecurity – an issue that also disproportionally affects people of color in our communities.
-That brings total funding for both programs to $170 million over 10 years.
+In conjunction with the Enterprise Holdings ROAD Forward initiative, the Foundation pledged an additional $65 million to Enterprise Fill Your Tank, a program launched in 2016 to address food insecurity – an issue that also disproportionally affects people of color.

 Related Press Releases and Recent News